joeellis/joeellis.github.io/_posts/2017-06-20-redux-architecture.markdown

 I recommend persisting **only** raw data in your state.
 It helps reduces state bloat and makes it easier to reason about what data is important in your app.
 All other derived data should be created using functions that accept that raw data from the state return back the information you need.

 Before adding something new to the state object, ask yourself this question, "Can I create this from data that already exists in the state?"
 If the answer is "yes", then create that data with a function.
 If the answer is "no", then you may have a good case to add this data to the state.
-You may be surprised over time how rarely the answer is "no."
+You may be surprised over time how often the answer is "yes."

 ##### Prefer Redux state over React state

 React comes with [its own system for managing state](https://facebook.github.io/react/docs/react-component.html#state) inside of components.
 In a Redux app, though, prefer to use Redux's state for the majority of your app data and inter-component communication.
 It is overall much easier to reason about your app when there is one accepted way for components to set and access state, especially if you are working within a team.

 Note that there are reasonable exceptions to this guideline.
 It can be beneficial for complex UI components to persist local properties using React component state, especially when those properties aren't globally important to the app.
 When doing this, just try to keep that React state management localized to that component.
-Using two separate state systems too much, especially for inter-component communication, is likely to just cause confusion for the developer after you.
+Using two separate state systems too much, especially for inter-component communication, is likely to cause confusion for the developer after you.

 ### Actions